LastStar/mdc-rum/README.md

 ## Discussion

-I definitely know about other libraries, which solve similar problem like [https://github.com/roman0/rum-mdc].
-But I am not sure I need to create [Rum][rum] component for every element a reimplement all the [MDC][mdcw] JavaScript my self.
+I definitely know about other libraries, which solve similar problem like [rum-mdc][rumm].
+But I am not sure I need to create [Rum][rum] component for every element and reimplement all the [MDC][mdcw] JavaScript myself.

+Still probably these other libraries are better for you :-).

 ## License